Partial List of Features

-Music on hold is a feature which plays music to callers who have been placed on hold or are currently in a call queue.
-The music can be customized to play music pertaining to the demographic base of the callers, or simply present the callers with a number of custom recorded messages relating to the potential nature of the call.
+Music on Hold is a feature that plays music to callers who have been placed on hold or are currently in a call queue.
+This feature can be customized to play music pertaining to the demographic base of the callers, or simply present the callers with a number of custom recorded messages relating to the potential nature of the call.

-An example of this would be to record a message which can then play every X seconds indicating that the call is “important to us and will be answered in priority sequence”.
+An example of this would be to record a message to play every “X” seconds indicating that the call is “important to us and will be answered in priority sequence.”

 Paging- See Intercom (Paging)

 With the Commercially Supported Sangoma PBX EndPoint Manager, you can use the GUI interface to directly auto-provision & configure over 150 popular desk phones, wireless phones, door phones, overhead paging devices, gateways and specialty devices from the following manufacturers: Aastra, Algo, AND, Audiocodes, Cisco, Cyberdata, Digium, Grandstream, Mitel, Panasonic, Polycom, Sangoma, Snom, Xorcom & Yealink.

 This is a feature that can be accessed both externally and internally.
 When the directory is called, the caller is prompted to enter the first three letters of a user’s first or last name.
 The directory will then search and match the input to the most probable user and play back that user’s name for verification.

 PIN Set Pro provides you greater flexibility in the deployment of security PIN Codes, allowing system administrators to assign PIN Codes directly to extensions and granularly control, per extensions, which outbound routes are allowed to be dialed without PIN codes.